 A Direct Payment is a way of paying for your care and support needs

-A Direct Payment is money that is paid to you (or someone acting on your behalf) on a regular basis by Bournemouth Borough Council's Adult Social Care department so you can arrange your own support instead of receiving social care services arranged by the Council.
+A Direct Payment is money that is paid to you (or someone acting on your behalf) on a regular basis by BCP Council's Adult Social Care Services department so you can arrange your own support instead of receiving social care services arranged by the Council.

 Who can receive a Direct Payment?

 Direct Payments are available to people who have been assessed as being eligible for Council-funded social care.
 The Direct Payment will form part or all of your Personal Budget and is used by you to pay for services which helps to support your needs as agreed in your Care and Support Plan.